-- To provide quality education and training in Aerospace Engineering to bring out motivated and capable aerospace engineers and scientists. - To create stimulating environment and supportive infrastructure for research and scholarly development in Aerospace and related areas. - To undertake collaborative research with Aerospace and related industries to solve problems of interest. - To provide analytical skills, leadership quality and team sprit through balanced curriculum and a judicial mix of co-curricular, extra-curricular and professional society activities.
+- To provide quality education and training in Aerospace Engineering to bring out motivated and capable aerospace engineers. - To create stimulating environment and supportive infrastructure for knowledge development in Aerospace and related areas. - To develop analytical skills and undertake collaborative research in Aerospace and related industries. - To provide leadership qualities and team spirit through a balanced curriculum along with co-curricular, extra-curricular and professional society activities.